bvm-org/bvm/docs/bvm.md

 Of course eventually, with enough sub-calls, you could exhaust all the registers on the CPU, and at that point values have to be manually spilled out to RAM.
-The window is essentially an atomic unit in a stack of which contains the current stack-allocated values of the current call-chain.
+The window is essentially an atomic unit in a stack containing the stack-allocated values of the current call-chain.
 The AMD 29k CPU had an elegant modification of this design in that the register window is not of fixed size.
 Thus functions declared how many registers they needed and this ensured better use of the precious resource that are hardware registers.

-It is worth noting that the MIPS design team examined this design and concluded that register windows were an unnecessarily complex feature and that fewer registers but smarted compilers which made better decisions about the use of registers were the way forwards.
-Received opinion is that this is true, though it's difficult to find compelling studies given that there are no two CPUs with the same architecture that differ only in the provision of register windows.
+It is worth noting that the MIPS design team examined this design and concluded that register windows were an unnecessarily complex feature and that fewer registers but smarter compilers (which made better decisions about the use of registers) were the way forwards.
+Received opinion is that this is true, though it's difficult to find conclusive studies given that there are no two CPUs with the same architecture that differ only in the provision of register windows.

 It is obviously also worth studying VM designs themselves.
 Some of these are fairly general in nature, whilst others are carefully designed to match with expected use cases.
 The JVM, for example, accommodates Java very well, whilst accommodating less statically-rigid languages far less well.
 PostScript contains several features and many operators specifically designed for the layout of data on a page.
 Parrot contains more operators than could ever be considered reasonable by man or beast.
-There are however more general design issues of each that can inform future designs of VMs.
+There are however more general design choices of each that can inform future designs of VMs.

-One of the first steps when deciding on a virtual machine design is to decide whether it's going to register-based or at least whether the operators are going to have explicit locations of operands indicated (which could just be memory addresses), or whether it's going to be stack-based and thus operands are implicitly taken from the head of the stack.
+One of the first steps when deciding on a VM design is to decide whether it's going to register-based or at least whether the operators are going to have explicit locations of operands indicated (which could just be memory addresses), or whether it's going to be stack-based and thus operands are implicitly taken from the head of the stack.

-When measured by use, most virtual machines are stack based.
+When measured by use, most VMs are stack based.
 This is due to the overwhelming influence of both the JVM, and PostScript which exists in pretty much every serious printer made.
-But even if you disregard the popularity of these VMs, there seem to be relatively few register-based virtual machines.
+But even if you disregard the popularity of these VMs, there seem to be relatively few register-based VMs.
 There are several reasons for this:

 1. The only reason hard CPUs have registers is as a means of identifying locations which are valid holders of operands.
 With a